 How to Prepare:

-• Cut the cabbage into wedges or thick slices.
+- Slice the cabbage into wedges or thick pieces for easier cooking and serving.

 2. Potatoes